In this article:

 Smoking reduces the amount of saliva in the mouth, and saliva is crucial to efficient oral hygiene.
 (6) Saliva contains antibacterial compounds and enzymes critical for fighting the malodorous bacteria in the mouth.
 (7) It washes down food debris and keeps your mouth moist.

 Lack of saliva, on the other hand, leads to the accumulation of more food particles in the mouth, which invites unchecked growth of bacteria around the gums and teeth.
+This gradually results in the formation of biofilm called plaque, which comprises bacteria and other impurities in the mouth.
+Plaque bacteria give off an unpleasant odor in the mouth.
+(8)

 4. Additional causes